 Important points in using mouthwashes

-For a better effect of mouthwash on oral and dental hygiene, there are important points that must be taken into account.
+For a better effect of mouthwash on oral and dental hygiene, there are a few important points that must be taken into account.
 Below are the most important points in this regard.

 1-Selection of the most appropriate mouthwash

 Therapeutic mouthwashes not only can kill oral bacteria that cause bad breath and dental plaque, but they can also whiten teeth in some cases.
+It’s a benefit with a lot of disadvantages in other words.
 The most economical type of mouthwash is this type.
 All kinds of fluoride-containing solutions can be used to avoid dental cavities.
 You can also use different natural solutions to reduce the usage of chemicals and dye usage.
 Try not to use alcohol-containing mouthwashes because they can dry out the mouth and cause wounds.

 2-Effective use of mouthwash

 Pour the required amount of solution into a cup, according to the product label.
 This amount is usually about 20 mL and 10 mL for fluoride-containing mouthwashes.

 3-Pour the mouthwash on your mouth

 In the right instruction for using mouthwash, pour the specified amount of it in your mouth once.
 Hold your breath for a few seconds.
 Take care not to spill or drink the solution; the chemicals in them can cause serious and unwanted digestive problems.